Do You Need an Attorney for a Pretrial Release Hearing in Utah?

 If You Are Facing a Utah Pretrial Release Hearing, Call Our Skilled Attorneys Right Away

 The pretrial release hearing is an important early step in the criminal process that can end up setting the tone for the whole case.
-As such, it is imperative that you have an experienced Utah pretrial release hearing attorney by your side for this hearing working to ensure that you are released on little or no bail.
+As such, it is imperative that you have an experienced Salt Lake City pretrial release hearing attorney by your side for this hearing working to ensure that you are released on little or no bail.
 After that, we can get to work out trying to get the underlying charges against you dismissed or downgraded.
 Call us today at (801) 758-2287 for a free consultation.